rust-lang-ru/book/rustbook-ru/nostarch/chapter20.md

 The `syn` crate parses Rust code from a string into a data structure that we can perform operations on.
 The `quote` crate turns `syn` data structures back into Rust code.
-These crates make it much simpler to parse any sort of Rust code we might want to handle: writing a full parser for Rust code is no simple task.
+These crates make it much simpler to parse any sort of Rust code we might want to владение: writing a full parser for Rust code is no simple task.

 The `hello_macro_derive` function will be called when a user of our library